CuriosityLabTAU/social-aware-sensor-package/README.md

 https://github.com/raboof/dualfisheye2equirectangular
 you can create a mapping file for several cameras and resolutions.

+to use the microphone, you'll need to get permissions.
+For this:
+Add the user to plugdev group
+>> sudo usermod -a -G plugdev $USER

+create a new rule
+>> sudo gedit /etc/udev/rules.d/99-social.rules

+SUBSYSTEM=="usb", ATTR{idVendor}=="0fcf", ATTR{idProduct}=="1008", MODE="666", GROUP="plugdev"

 in order to analayze expressions you need to get the affectiva ros node https://www.affectiva.com/